Acorns Co-Founders Kick Off 2018 Benzinga Fintech Summit

 Acorn's Biggest Mistake Along The Way

 "When we were building Acorns, we were building our broker-dealer.
 One of the biggest mistakes we made was that we were responsible for proxy voting, and instead of really going through and owning that part of the experience, we decided to use the largest vender in the space today.
-And it was an absolutely horrific experience, both for us as a broker-dealer and for our customers."
+And it was an absolutely horrific experience, both for us as a broker-dealer and for our customers," Jeff said.

-Jeff said the experience led him to found Say, a platform digitizing and improving the process for shareholder voting.
+The experience led Jeff to found Say, a platform digitizing and improving the process for shareholder voting, he said.

 Other Ventures